nickschot/ember-mobile-menu/tests/dummy/app/templates/docs/components/menu-wrapper.md

 ```

 ## Multiple menus
 You can also use both a left and a right menu.
+A `target` option is available on the toggle component to target a specific menu (defaults to `left` or the only available menu if there is just one).

 ```handlebars
 <MobileMenuWrapper as |mmw|>